Federal Judicial Center

 In addition to these major provisions, §620 (b)(4)(5)(6) sets forth the additional provisions that the FJC will (i) provide staff and assistance to the Judicial Conference and component bodies, (ii) coordinate programs and research on the administration of justice with the State Justice Institute, and (iii) cooperatively assist other government agencies in providing advice, and receiving advice, regarding judicial administration in foreign countries, in each of these cases, to the extent it is "consistent with the performance of the other functions set forth" earlier.

-The Code also states (§621) that the Chief Justice of the United States is the permanent Chair of the Center's board, and that it includes the director of the Administrative Office of the United States Courts and seven federal judges elected by the Judicial Conference.
-The Board appoints the Center's director and deputy director; the director appoints the Center's staff.
-Since its founding in 1967, the Center has had eleven directors.
-The current director is John S. Cooke.
+The code also states (§621) that the chief justice of the United States is the permanent chair of the center's board, and that it includes the director of the Administrative Office of the United States Courts and seven federal judges elected by the Judicial Conference.
+The board appoints the center's director and deputy director; the director appoints the center's staff.
+Since its founding in 1967, the center has had eleven directors.
+The current director is Robin L. Rosenberg.
 The deputy director is Clara Altman.

 History

 The Federal Judicial Center was established by Congress on the recommendation of Chief Justice Earl Warren and other members of the judiciary who hoped that regular programs of research and education would improve the efficiency of the federal courts and help to relieve the backlog of cases in the lower courts.
 Governed by its own board, the Federal Judicial Center offered the courts the benefits of independent social science research and educational programs designed to improve judicial administration.

 In the 1950s and early 1960s, the Judicial Conference and the Administrative Office increasingly commissioned research projects to examine problems of judicial administration and organized educational programs to help judges manage growing and complicated caseloads.
 These research and educational programs had no permanent staff or funding.
 Support for an institutionalized program of judicial research and education increased after the establishment of 60 new district judgeships in 1961 demonstrated that the number of judges alone would not solve all of the problems of overworked courts.
 A growing number of judges and members of the bar urged the judiciary to establish a formal means to bring improved research and education to the courts.

 At the suggestion of Chief Justice Warren, the Judicial Conference in 1966 authorized a committee to examine the research and education requirements of the judiciary.
-Former Justice Stanley Reed agreed to Warren’s request to chair the committee.
+Former justice Stanley Reed agreed to Warren’s request to chair the committee.
 As the Reed committee formulated its recommendation for establishment of a Federal Judicial Center, President Johnson, at Warren’s request, included the proposal in his highly publicized message on crime in February 1967.
 The Judicial Committee adopted the recommendation.
-Bills to create the Center were soon submitted in both houses of Congress.
-With broad support for the concept of a research and education center for the judiciary, discussion in the House and Senate hearings centered on questions about the proper institutional form and leadership for the Center.
+Bills to create the center were soon submitted in both houses of Congress.
+With broad support for the concept of a research and education center for the judiciary, discussion in the House and Senate hearings centered on questions about the proper institutional form and leadership for the center.